 We are looking at a range of options for how Te Uruhi might operate.
 This includes using Council staff to support its day-to-day operations.

 People will be able to purchase tickets for Kāpiti Island tours from the centre.
-There will be a gift shop, focusing on locally sourced high-quality artisan products.
+There might be a gift shop, focusing on locally sourced high-quality artisan products.
 In the future, additional complementary tourism businesses such as bike hire might also operate from the site.

 This project aims to enhance and grow the retail offering that already exists in the area, by creating a stronger connection between the beach and the shops to better facilitate the movement of people through the area.